Orgyia antiqua: Pupa

-Imago
+Imagines

 The male flies in a zigzag pattern—often high up in search of females—and is active during the day or at night.
 Males occasionally come to light.
 In New Brunswick, adult males are attracted to pheromone traps set in commercial forests for white-marked tussock moth (O. leucostigma).

 The female is flightless, spending her brief life attached to her cocoon.
 The female attracts other males via release of a pheromone, the males find the female via the concentration gradient of the released pheromone.
 The female mates and lays her grey-yellow eggs in large numbers on her fine-meshed cocoon.

 The adult moths do not feed, so they only live for a short time.
 The two (sometimes three) generations fly from May till October; in North America, only one generation occurs in a year.
 In the UK, one protracted generation, from July to October in the south, and from September to October in the north, is believed to happen.

 The males are diurnal, flying during the day, but are occasionally attracted to light.